oscarnevarezleal/q-web/README.md

 # QR Web Interface

-A web-based interface for the QR (Runner) CLI tool that maintains PTY processes for streaming input and output directly from the web.
+A web-based interface for the Q CLI tool that maintains PTY processes for streaming input and output directly from the web.

 ## Features